 Once a year she visited this beach – a white-sanded, cocoon of a place.
-It had become a ritual.
+It had become ritual.
 She bent, reached for another shell and rubbed its surface with her fingers, observing the pearlized interior.
 This one, too, she slid into her pocket.
 As she watched a sand crab scuttle sideways, she thought about the day her family had buried her twin sister.
 Like an amputee with a severed limb, the phantom pain haunted her.

 Walking the beach where they had shared so many happy times helped.
-The seashells nestled in her pockets rattled as she walked.
+The shells nestled in her pockets rattled as she walked.
 The sun, higher now, chased away the chill.
 Sea breezes whipped her hair.
 She quickly pulled the band from her wrist and secured it.
 She smiled at the memory of her sister doing the same thing on this very beach.

 Kyla had been everything she was not— as if they’d been cloned in reverse.
 She’d languished in the shadow of her extroverted, daring sister.
 Kyla, the charming and popular twin; Lila the shy bookworm.
 In college, Kyla pledged a sorority and embraced everything that went with it, while Lila shunned the Greek community and spent weekends with her books or drove home.

 She was not jealous of her sister, but did sort of depend on her to prop her up in social situations.
 They talked of trading places, play a joke on Kyla’s boyfriends, but Lila had been horrified at the thought.
-But now, since Kyla’s death, Lila wished she had.
+Now, since Kyla’s death, Lila wished she had.
 The memories would have been good company.

 The shoe atop the gate was the same shoe.